 World-class illusionist Vitaly has lit up Times Square and mystified fans from all over the world, including Las Vegas superstars Penn & Teller whom he has successfully fooled in their hit TV show, Fool Us, not once but THREE times, becoming one of the few in the world to do so.
 From bringing photographs and paintings to life to making audience members disappear from their own driver's licenses, even the most jaded illusionists have declared Vitaly's An Evening of Wonders as containing some of the most incredible and impossible magic ever witnessed.

 Free and open to the public.
-Seating is first come first served and may be limited.
-For more information call 702.507.3427.
+Seating is first-come, first-served and may be limited.
+For more information, please call 702.507.3863.

 *This workshop is suitable for ages 12 and up.*